 When I checked out the license number in the ad with the California State Contractors License Board (CSLB), the company did not even have Workers Compensation insurance.
 Why is Workers Compensation insurance important?
 If the Contractor does not have Workers Compensation insurance and someone is injured or killed while working on your bathroom, you are likely completely responsible for all the injured workers medical and legal bills!

 What kind of $14,900 deal does this sound like now?

 If you saw the same article “Bathroom Remodel – Where Can You Find A Better Deal?”, now you know.
 The answer is clearly “yes!”
 You can find a better deal and your dream bathroom at DAD’s Construction.
 DAD’s will never compromise it’s integrity using false and misleading statements and advertising.
 At DAD’s, our job is to provide you with helpful, honest, truthful information so you can make good choices.

-If you would like honest and trustworthy information on enjoying the best bathroom, kitchen, and interior remodeling experience, call DAD at (949) 380-0177 or at email@example.com for a free in home consultation (DAD’s serves all of South Orange County California including Lake Forest, Mission Viejo, Foothill Ranch, Portola Hills, Ladera Ranch, Irvine, San Clemente, Dana Point, San Juan Capistrano, Rancho Santa Margarita, Laguna Niguel, Laguna Hills, Newport Beach, and Aliso Viejo).
+If you would like more information on enjoying the best bathroom, kitchen, and interior remodeling experience in Orange County, call Dan at (949) 380-0177 or at email@example.com for a free in home consultation.
+DAD’s serves all of South Orange County California.
+This includes Lake Forest, Mission Viejo, Foothill Ranch, Portola Hills, Ladera Ranch, Irvine, San Clemente, Dana Point, San Juan Capistrano, Rancho Santa Margarita, Coto de Caza, Dove Canyon, Laguna Niguel, Laguna Hills, Newport Beach, and Aliso Viejo.